projectbuendia/buendia/tools/README.md

 patients with duplicate IDs to a Buendia API, to verify that the Buendia server correctly enforces uniqueness of patient IDs in its database.

+#### `trigger_archive_update`

+Manually triggers a rebuild for the projectbuendia.github.io apt repo in CircleCI.
+Intended as an aid to CI development.

 #### `update_apt_archive`

 Copies Debian packages into an apt repository which is also a Github repository